 The primary responsibility for managing the learning environment rests with the faculty.
 Students who engage in any prohibited or unlawful acts that result in disruption of a class may be directed by the instructor to leave the class for the remainder of the class period.
-The term "prohibited acts" includes behavior prohibited by the instructor (including, but not limited to, making unauthorized recording of, or using unauthorized technology in, any part of a class, online meeting, or other academic settings, persistently speaking without being recognized or called on, refusing to be seated, leaving or entering in a manner that is disruptive.).
+The term "prohibited . . . acts" includes behavior prohibited by the instructor (including, but not limited to, making unauthorized recording of any part of a class, online meeting, or other academic settings, persistently speaking without being recognized or called on, refusing to be seated, leaving or entering in a manner that is disruptive.).
 It must be emphasized that this provision is not designed to be used as a means to punish classroom dissent.
-The expression of disagreement with the instructor or classmates, by itself, is not disruptive behavior.
+The expression of disagreement with the instructor or classmates is not in itself disruptive behavior.
 Longer suspensions from a class or dismissal on conduct grounds must be preceded by a student conduct process, as set forth in the Code.